The EFA Rep

 Students attending The Dancing Granny by WMU Department of Theatre at the Williams Theatre.

 Education for the Arts presents an annual artistic repertoire, known as the EFA Rep, that is available to more than 100 schools within the Kalamazoo RESA service area.
 The EFA Rep includes professional works of art in dance, music, theater, visual arts, and, occasionally, other disciplines.
-Schools access the works of art at little to no cost depending on the show, the student grade level, and the EFA programs in which they participate.
+Classes may attend the works of art for free or with minimal cost depending on the show, the student grade level, and the EFA programs in which they participate.

 Aesthetic Education Program